 Start on the harbour side of town with a visit to Lemon Tree Café and pick up some homemade scones for breakfast.
 Later, you’ll want to find time for lunch at the Bay Café.
 The blaa is a famous Waterford delicacy and their pulled pork version is a popular choice.

 For a scenic evening meal, there’s plenty of places to try during your visit to Dunmore East.
 Above Lawlor’s beach you’ll find The Spinnaker, a lively bar where you’ll run into welcoming locals, urging you to order the mouthwatering mussels.
-Or stop into The Strand Inn, their baked lobster and seafood pie tastes even better on the scenic outdoor terrace.

 Try the delicious Italian dishes in local favourite Azzurro and head into ‘Butcher’ Powers for pints and a rousing trad music session.
 When in Dunmore East, the thatched cottage charm of Aggie Hayes’ pub is a must visit - the turf fire has been burning since 1760.

-Where to Stay in Dunmore East
+Where to stay in Dunmore East

 From comfortable self-catering to quaint B&B’s, there’s lots of lovely places to stay in Dunmore East.
 For a romantic break, book into The Haven Hotel.
 This stately house overlooks the Hook Peninsula so make sure you get a room with a view.

-Festival Fun in Dunmore East
+Festival fun in Dunmore East

 Get the full Dunmore East experience and time your visit around one of the epic summer festivals.
 Join locals and visitors for the Dunmore East Walking Festival in May where you’ll enjoy guided cliff and woodland walks, while unravelling the village’s rich maritime history.